alan-turing-institute/plankton-dsg-challenge/data/README.md

 label1 is one of "zooplankton" or "detritus".

-label2 is one of "noncopepod", "copepod" or "detritus_level2"
+label2 is one of "noncopepod", "copepod" or "detritus".

-label3 is one of 40 different kinds of specimens or "detritus_level3"
+label3 is one of 40 different kinds of specimens or "detritus".

 ## Licence